 Symbolizing the gateway to the Écusson district, it is possible to climb to the top to contemplate the Peyrou gardens (but again, you must go through the tourist office to access it).

-Day 2 of this weekend in Montpellier: what to see and do?
+Day 2: What to see and do?

 A. Flaugergues Castle

 For the second day of your weekend in Montpellier, start with a visit to the Château de Flaugergues.